sbabic/swupdate/doc/source/roadmap.rst

         - Lua handlers should be added if possible to the project to show how to solve custom install.

-There are custom specific solutions - I will be glad if these additional handlers will be merged into mainline in the future.

 Flash handler
 -------------